a16n-dev/pwa-open-graph/README.md

 ## Overview
 At a top level this utilises a seperate Next.js project.
 A user's first request to the SPA site will be routed through the Next.js site instead, which will serve the open graph data.
+All subsequent requests to the SPA will be cookied to bypass the redirect.